 Hotels & Accommodation

-Cheaper accommodation options can be found on the western shore around Watermillock and Dockray.
-Choices include the Brackenrigg Inn, Rampsbeck Country House, Macdonald Leeming House, and the Royal Hotel.
+Many of the accommodation options around Ullswater can be found on the western shore near Watermillock and Dockray.
+Choices include the Brackenrigg Inn, Rampsbeck Country House, and Macdonald Leeming House.
+Another popular choice is the Inn on the Lake at Glenridding.

 Campsites & Caravan Parks